-the continuity of its external covering is destroyed.
-The use of the choroid, is not so much to afford a covering to the other parts, as to present a dark surface, destined to absorb the luminous rays, when they have produced on the retina a sufficient impression.
-If it were not for the choroid, the light would be reflected, and after having impinged on the nervous membrane, its rays would cross, and produce only indistinct sensations.
+for the choroid, the light would be reflected, after having impinged on the nervous membrane, its rays would cross, and produce only indistinct sensations.
 Mariotte thought that the choroid was the immediate seat of vision, and that the retina was only its epidermis.
-This hypothesis would never have obtained so much celebrity, if, besides the objections that analogy might have furnished against it, there had been adduced, in opposition to it, the fact observed in fishes, in which the choroid is separated from the retina, by a glandular body, opake and incapable of transmitting the luminous rays.
-The retina loses its form, as soon as it is separated from the vitreous humour, or from the choroid coat, between which it is spread out as a very thin capsule, so soft as to be almost fluid.
-A number of blood-vessels, from the central artery of Zinn, are distributed on the nervous substance of the retina, and give it a slight pink colour.
+This hypothesis would never have obtained so much celebrity, if, besides the objections that analogy might have furnished against it, there had been adduced, in opposition to it, the fact observed in fishes, in which the choroid is separated from the retina, by a glandular body, opaque and incapable of transmitting the luminous rays.
+The retina loses its form, as soon as it is separated from the vitreous humour, or from the choroid coat, between which it is spread out as a very this capsule, so soft as to be almost fluid.
+A number of blood vessels, from the central artery of Zinn, are distributed on the nervous substance of the retina, and give it a slight pink colour.
 Ought we, with Boerhaave, to attribute to aneurismal or varicose enlargements of those small vessels, the spots which are seen in objects, in the disease to which Maitre Jean gave the name of imaginations?
-In order to form the retina, the optic nerve enters into the globe of the eye, by piercing the sclerotica, to which the covering given to that nerve by the dura mater is connected; next penetrating through a very thin membrane perforated by a number of small holes and closing the opening left by the nerve, and which belongs as much to the choroid as to the sclerotic coats, it spreads out to furnish the expansion which lines the concavity of the choroid and covers over the convex surface of the vitreous humour.
+In order to form the retina, the eptic nerve which penetrates into the globe of the eye, by piercing the sclerotica, to which the covering given to that nerve by the dura matter is connected; the optic nerve, penetrates through a very thin membrane perforated by a number of small holes and closing the opening left by the nerve, and which belongs as much to the choroid as to the sclerotic coats, it then spreads out to furnish the expansion which lines the concavity of the choroid, and covers over the convex surface of the vitreous humour.
 The whole extent of the retina, which is equally nervous and sentient, may receive the impression of the luminous rays, though this faculty has, by several philosophers, been exclusively assigned to its central part, called the optical axis or porus opticus.
 This central part is easily recognized, in man, by a yellow spot discovered by Söemmering; in the middle of this spot, situated at the outer side of the entrance of the optic nerve into the globe of the eye, there is seen a dark spot and a slight depression, the use of which is not understood.
 This peculiar structure, recently discovered, is met with only in the eye of man and of monkeys.